2019 Indiana General Assembly

 CHILLING FREE SPEECH: Senate Bill 471 threatens the Constitutional Rights of all Hoosiers.

 SB471 threatens the Constitutional Rights of all Hoosiers, including Freedom of Speech, Freedom of Assembly, and Freedom of Association.
-It will impose high criminal punishment for offenses involving “critical infrastructure facilities,” which it defines as places such as power plants, pipelines, refineries, and dams, among many others.
+It imposes high criminal punishment for offenses involving “critical infrastructure facilities,” which it defines as places such as power plants, pipelines, refineries, and dams, among many others.
 This legislation elevates the misdemeanor of trespass to a FELONY offense, punishable with up to 2½ years in prison and a $10,000 fine.
 If property damage occurs, the offense is punishable by up to six years and a $10,000 fine.
 The bill goes even further to make entire groups of people collectively liable for the actions of one individual.
 Any organization that simply verbalizes support for an individual, an organization, or an action, can be found guilty of an offense under this legislation, and could be fined up to $100,000.
 SB471 is riddled with ambiguity and will have an enormous chilling effect on the Constitutional Rights of Hoosiers.

 Below are the lists of the bills that CAC is following during the 2019 Indiana General Assembly: